CtrlK

 Actionability

-Provides executable Go code examples for routing, sampling, formatting, and HTTP middleware setup.
-Constructor names, predicate functions, and Config struct fields are all explicitly listed.
-The code snippets are copy-paste ready with real imports and realistic configurations.
+Provides executable Go code for routing, sampling, formatting, and HTTP middleware.
+Constructor names, config struct fields, built-in predicates, and shutdown patterns are all concrete and copy-paste ready.

 3 / 3